top of page

 Dr Jana Sremanakova, Nutritionist

-I am also very grateful for the contributions given by the voluntary participants who took part in the focus groups to improve the dietary intervention resources.
+-took part in the focus groups to improve the dietary intervention resources (2022)

 bottom of page